What is dental bonding?

-Although the material used in dental bonding is somewhat stain-resistant, it does not resist stains as well as crowns.
-Another disadvantage is that the bonding materials do not last as long or are as strong as other methods to restore teeth, such as crowns, veneers, or fillings.
-Also, bonding materials can chip and break off the tooth.
+Although dental bonding material is somewhat stain-resistant, it doesn’t resist stains as well as porcelain restorations.
+Another disadvantage is that bonding isn’t as long-lasting as other restorative options, such as veneers or crowns.
+Also, bonding materials can chip over time.

 Recovery and Outlook

 What is the recovery time after dental bonding?

 Teeth bonding requires zero downtime.
 You’ll be able to resume all normal activities as soon as you leave your dentist’s office.